SatoruMuro/SAM2GUIfor3Drecon/README.md

 ### 📷 Notes for Web-based Workflow

-* The web version only supports `.jpg` images as input.
+* The web version currently supports `.jpg` images as input.
-* When you load DICOM images into SegRef3D, the corresponding `.jpg` versions are automatically saved in the new folder.
+* When DICOM images are loaded into SegRef3D, corresponding `.jpg` images are automatically saved in a new folder.
-* You can then upload those `.jpg` images to Google Colab for segmentation.
+* These `.jpg` images can be uploaded to Google Colab for automatic segmentation.
+* The web version outputs **standard PNG label masks** with the same image size as the original input images.

 ### 🔁 Final Integration

-* Import the `.svg` mask files generated on the web into SegRef3D.
+* Import the **standard PNG label masks** generated on the web into SegRef3D using **Load Masks**.
+* The standard PNG mask is a single-channel label image:
+  * `0` = background
+  * `1–20` = object labels
-* You can edit them interactively and export STL models even without a GPU.
+* You can then edit the masks interactively and export STL models, NIfTI label maps, and measurement CSV files locally.
+* Legacy `.svg` mask files from older versions can still be loaded, but the recommended format is now the single-channel PNG label mask.
-* On non-GPU systems, all automatic SAM2 features will be disabled by default.
+* On non-GPU systems, all automatic SAM2 features in the local SegRef3D application are disabled by default.

 ---